maxpowel/sensorflow/README.md

 }
 ```
-I only want to read the sensors (same action) but those sensor works completely different.
+I only want to read the sensors (same action) but those sensors work completely different.
 You have to deal with
 multiple object types and use every one in a different way.
 Add any other sensor type will change completely
 your program.
 This is a problem.
 Now compare with the sensorflow code.